 4. Traffic can make you go crazy

-It’s not recommended to rent a car and drive on your own if it’s your first time here, and you’ll understand why as soon as the taxi will get out of the airport parking lot!
+It’s not recommended to rent a car and drive on your own if it’s your first time here, and you’ll understand why as soon as the taxi gets out of the airport parking lot.

-5. Download Moovit for public transports
+5. Download Moovit for public transportation

-A normal bus ride is around 1 sol, and the Metropolitano costs 2,50 soles, used on a rechargeable card.
-If you don’t have a card, you can just ask someone at the station to pay for you with their card and then you pay them in cash.
-People do it here all the time!
+A normal bus ride is around 1 sol, and the Metropolitano costs S/2.50 soles, used on a rechargeable card.
+If you don’t have a card, you can just ask someone at the station to pay for you with their card, and then, you pay them in cash.

 6. Free tours are the best options

-If you’re planning on really visiting Lima, free tours are good options.
-Some include all the main tourist attractions, others only take you to the city center.
+If you’re planning on exploring Lima, free tours are good options.
+Some include all the main tourist attractions, while others only take you to the city center.

-7. Stay in Barranco or Miraflores
+7. Staying in Barranco or Miraflores

 9. Food is absolutely awesome

-10. Plan all kind of clothes
+10. Pack all kind of clothes

 Lima is extremely warm and sunny during summer, but grey during winter.
 However, no matter the season, there are various microclimates throughout the city.